shadeform/terraform-provider-shadeform/docs/resources/instance.md

 - `cloud` (String) The cloud provider.
 - `name` (String) The name of the instance.
 - `region` (String) The region where the instance will be deployed.
-- `shade_cloud` (Boolean) Whether to use Shade Cloud or linked cloud account.
-This is usually true.
 - `shade_instance_type` (String) The Shadeform standardized instance type.

 ### Optional